opendataphilly/opendataphilly-jkan/_datasets/sanitation-collection-day-boundary.md

   \ layer contain data signifying information relating it to the polygon layer.
 It\
   \ can tell you if both sides of the arc belong to one of the bounding polygons.\
   \  All the arcs, including those with no boundary info, have naming attributes for\
-  \ labeling the polygon borders. "
+  \ labeling the polygon borders. \r\n\r\nTrouble downloading or have questions about\
+  \ this City dataset?
+Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
+opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
 - description: ''